-- (a) Includes every place[, whether] that is fixed or movable[,]; [whether] indoors, [er] outdoors, or underground[,]; and the premises and structures appurtenant thereto.[, where either temporarily or permanently] - (b) Includes every place where an employee works or [is] intend[ed]s to work either temporarily or permanently. [and] - (c) Includes every place where there is [carried on] any process, operation, or activity related, either directly or indirectly, to an employer's industry, trade, business, or occupation, including a labor camp provided by an employer for [his/her]their employees or by another person engaged in providing living quarters or shelters for employees.[, but place of employment] - (d) [d] Does not include any place where the only employment involves nonsubject workers employed in or [about] around a private home. - (e) Does not include [A]any corporate farm where the only employment involves the farm's family members, including parents, spouses, sisters, brothers, daughters, sons, daughters-in-law, sons-in-law, nieces, nephews, or grandchildren.
+- (a) Includes every place that is fixed or movable; indoors, outdoors, or underground; and the premises and structures appurtenant thereto. - (b) Includes every place where an employee works or intends to work either temporarily or permanently. - (c) Includes every place where there is any process, operation, or activity related, either directly or indirectly, to an employer's industry, trade, business, or occupation, including a labor camp provided by an employer for their employees or by another person engaged in providing living quarters or shelters for employees. - (d) Does not include any place where the only employment involves nonsubject workers employed in or around a private home.

+(e) Does not include any corporate farm where the only employment involves the farm's family members, including parents, spouses, sisters, brothers, daughters, sons, daughters-in-law, sons-in-law, nieces, nephews, or grandchildren.